 Well-Defined and Broadly Available Licensing or SLA - A software component should be accompanied by a well-defined license or service-level agreement (SLA).
 The license or SLA defines the user's rights and responsibilities with respect to the component.
 In particular, the license or SLA should clearly articulate the intellectual property ownership for the Component, the scope of usage permitted, the extent of any rights granted to modify the component or produce derived works, and the extent of any rights granted to redistribute the component.
-For commercial-of-the-shelf (COTS) components, the copyright will usually reside with the original author of the Component, but the rights to use, modify, and redistribute can vary widely.
-To promote sharing of the Component, the license or SLA terms should be sufficiently broad as to allow the component to be shared in contexts other than its first intended usage without having to renegotiate licensing terms.
+For commercial-of-theshelf (COTS) components, the copyright will usually reside with the original author of the Component, but the rights to use, modify, and redistribute can vary widely.
+To promote sharing of the Component to be shared in contexts other than its first intended usage without having to renegotiate licensing terms.
 So, for example, a site- or organization-wide license would be more appropriate than a single-processor license.